Olympus E-M5 II vs Sony RX10 IV

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the RX10 IV) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M5 II and the RX10 IV are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the RX10 IV followed on from the Sony RX10 III.
+The RX10 IV is a recent model that features in the current product line-up of Sony.
+In contrast, the E-M5 II has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-M5 II or the Sony RX10 IV – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.